mesosphere/marathon/docs/docs/ports.md

 In this example, we specify three randomly assigned host ports which would then be available to our command via the environment variables `$PORT0`, `$PORT1` and `$PORT2`.
 Marathon will also randomly assign three service posts in addition to these three host ports.

-You can also specify specific service ports:
+You can also specify service ports:

 ```json
     "ports": [